ioBroker/ioBroker.sayit/README.md

 ### **WORK IN PROGRESS**
 * (bluefox) Adapter was rewritten with TypeScript
 * (bluefox) Updated Polly voices list
+* (bluefox) Added option to send sonos device as parameter in sendTo command

 ### 5.0.0 (2024-07-16)
 * (mcm1957) Adapter requires admin v7 or newer now